vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

 ## Set up the environment

 In order to make some commands easier to run, you should define some local environment variables.
-These will include sensitive information such as passwords.
+These will include sensitive information, such as passwords.
 This information will be stored in your shell history file.
 Be aware of this before proceeding, and consider this section optional.

 1. Define your Tanzu Network credentials.